mmcquillan/hex/README.md

 ## Configuration
-The entire configuration of the site is done via a json configuraiton file.
+The entire configuration of the site is done via a json config file.
 The configuration file is expected to be named 'jane.config' and will be looked for in this order:
 * ./jane.config - the location of the jane binary
 * ~/jane.config - the home directory of the user
 * /etc/jane.config - the global config